 VBR is the value-based ranking for the players in your baseball league.
 Each player is assessed based on his category performance (via Zeile Projections or current stats) to determine his relative worth.

-As an example, a catcher with identical projected stats as a first basemen will typically have a better overall VBR.
+As an example, a catcher with identical projected stats as a first baseman will typically have a better overall VBR.
 That’s because quality fantasy catchers are scarcer than quality first basemen.

 If you’re a premium member, VBR will be customized to map to your specific league settings (categories, roster sizes, etc).
 For Basic members, VBR is based on a standard, 5×5 Roto setup.